akthammomani/API-XML-JSON-TO-Pandas/README.md

   * response = requests.get('url')
   * print(response)

-So all this code is doing is sending a GET request to url (API.
+So all this code is doing is sending a GET request to url (API).
 This is the same type of request our browser sent to view this page, but the only difference is that Requests can’t actually render the HTML, so instead we will just get the raw HTML and the other response information.

 ## Status Codes